AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_manage_message_android.md

 ### Insert messages

-If you want to insert a message to the current conversation without actually sending the message, construct the message body and call `insertMessage`.
+If you want to insert a message to the current conversation without actually sending the message, construct the message body and call `importMessages`.
 This can be used to send notification messages such as "XXX recalls a message", "XXX joins the chat group", and "Typing ...".

 ```java
 ChatClient.getInstance().chatManager().importMessages(msgs);